NiceKype/NiceBot/README.md

 This is the public version of the **NiceBot**.
 Everyone can invite this bot to his server to get a allround bot with some features.

 ## Features
+This functions are currently in the nicebot that you can use.

 - Coming soon

 ### Planned Features